antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

  Effects of treatment
 ---
- Now that we have a better understanding of gene expression of T-cells, let's have a look if we can find any effect of rheumatoid arthritis treatments on a genomic scale.
+ Now that we have a better understanding of gene expression of T-cells, let's have a look if we can find any effect of rheumatoid arthritis treatments.

 *Data used:*
 * R2 dataset: Disease Rheumatoid arthritis (drugs) - Lauwerys - 40 - MAS5.0 - u133p2